 Time frame: within 10 minutes of the procedure

-The amount of time it takes for the device operator to identify the proximal humerus intraosseous insertion site and insert the needle.
+The amount of time it takes for the device operator to identify the proximal humerus intraosseous (IO) insertion site using their assigned proximal humerus IO site identification method and insert the IO needle Timing starts from the time the participant begins to palpate the proximal humerus and stops when the IO needle is inserted.

 Time frame: within 10 minutes of the procedure